DominicBreuker/customer_segments/README.md

-# Customer Segmentation project
+# Customer Segments project

-The dataset can be found in `...`.
+The dataset can be found in `customers.csv`.
+It describes customers of a wholesale distributers.
+Revealing more about it here would be considered a spoiler ;)

-Check out `customer_segmentation.ipynb` for a solution to this task.
+Check out `customer_segments.ipynb` for a solution to this task.

-You can see the solution at the [GitHub page](https://dominicbreuker.github.io/customer_segmentation/)
+You can see the solution at the [GitHub page](https://dominicbreuker.github.io/customer_segments/)

 ## Getting started